Betty Churcher: Career

 In the years preceding the formation of the Queensland Branch of the Contemporary Art Society, Betty and her husband Roy Churcher involved a new group of people who were interested in contemporary art (in particular modernism) in Brisbane.
 (Roy was a key instigator of the establishment of the society, and became one of two inaugural vice-presidents when it was established in 1961.)

 Between 1972 and 1975, Churcher was art critic for The Australian newspaper.

-She became Dean of School of Art and Design in 1982, and taught Art History at the progressive Phillip Institute of Technology (now RMIT University) until 1987, when she was appointed director of the Art Gallery of Western Australia.
+In 1982 she became Dean of the School of Art and Design at the progressive Phillip Institute of Technology (since absorbed into RMIT University), and combined administration with teaching art history there until 1987, when she was appointed director of the Art Gallery of Western Australia.
 She left in 1990 after disagreements with Robert Holmes à Court about the gallery's acquisition of a Pierre Bonnard painting.

 She was then appointed director of the Australian National Gallery.
 She hosted several television shows in the 1990s and authored several books, including The Art of War about war artists.

 While director of the National Gallery, she was dubbed "Betty Blockbuster" because of her love of blockbuster exhibitions and for her love of movies.
 Churcher initiated the building of new galleries on the eastern side of the building, opened in March 1998, to house large-scale temporary exhibitions.
 She changed the name of the Gallery from the Australian National Gallery to its current title.
 During her tenure the museum also purchased Golden Summer, Eaglemont by Arthur Streeton for $3.5 million.
 This was the last great picture from the Heidelberg School still in private hands.

 Churcher dedicated her time to displaying hidden artworks and lesser known acquisitions of the National Gallery of Australia in a television program called Hidden Treasures on the Australian Broadcasting Corporation.